-For individuals who have GERD and a hiatal hernia of 2 cm or less that is not controlled by proton pump inhibitors (PPIs) who receive TIF (eg, EsophyX), the evidence includes 2 randomized controlled trials (RCTs) comparing TIF with PPI therapy, nonrandomized studies comparing TIF with fundoplication, and case series with longer-term follow-up.
-Relevant outcomes are symptoms, change in disease status, quality of life (QOL), medication use, and treatment-related morbidity.
+For individuals who have GERD and a hiatal hernia of 2 cm or less that is not controlled by PPIs who receive TIF (eg, EsophyX), the evidence includes 2 RCTs comparing TIF with PPI therapy, nonrandomized studies comparing TIF with fundoplication, and case series with longer-term follow-up.
+Relevant outcomes are symptoms, change in disease status, QOL, medication use, and treatmentrelated morbidity.
 The highest quality RCT (RESPECT) was sham-controlled and compared TIF with PPI therapy while the other RCT (TEMPO) compared TIF with maximum PPI therapy.
 Both trials found a significant benefit of TIF on the primary outcome measure in about 65% of patients.
-The sham-controlled trial reported improvement in 45% of the shamcontrolled group and no benefit on secondary subjective outcome measures.
-The nonblinded RCT found significant improvements in subjective measures, but no difference in objective outcome measures compared with PPI therapy.
+The sham-controlled trial reported improvement in 45% of the sham-controlled group and no benefit on secondary subjective outcome measures.
+The nonblinded RCT found significant improvements in subjective measures but no difference in objective outcome measures compared with PPI therapy.
 Together, these trial results would suggest a strong placebo effect of the surgery and a modest benefit of TIF in patients whose symptoms were not controlled by PPIs.
 For these patients, the most appropriate comparator would be laparoscopic fundoplication.
 Studies comparing TIF with fundoplication have limitations that include earlier TIF procedures and unbalanced groups at baseline and are inadequate to determine relative efficacy.
 The evidence is insufficient to determine that the technology results in an improvement in the net health outcome.